erewok/simpleservantblog/docs/post1.md

 There is not going to be much original content in here.
 Instead a lot of this material is available in other articles, blog posts, and repositories.
 Instead, this series merely demonstrates using one specific stack of components to follow a really common, well-worn path in the world of web applications: we are going to create a blog, a typical CRUD application, using Postgresql, Servant, and Elm.

 The motivation in writing this series of posts is to highlight these interesting tools and show how certain common problems may be solved with them.
+No experience with Haskell should be necessary to follow along with this tutorial.

-Lastly, Haskell has a reputation for being an academic language, but it has lots to teach even lowly, everyday programmers such as the author of this series.
+Haskell has a reputation for being an academic language, but it has lots to teach even lowly, everyday programmers such as the author of this series.
 Thus, we are writing this for an audience that may be otherwise intimidated by the theoretical approach and academic culture that thrives in the Haskell community.
-Haskell is certainly a diverse community with many people doing interesting work on the cutting edge of programming language theory; those people are pushing boundaries and their work is highly appreciated, but this series is unlikely to serve them.
+Haskell is certainly a diverse community with many people doing interesting work on the cutting edge of programming language theory; those people are pushing boundaries and their work is highly appreciated, but sometimes it can be nice to open the door to the people who want to get up and running quickly just to see what all of the hype is about and whether or not it holds up.
+This series is for those people.

 ### Caveats

 Articles like this often go out of date over time.
-We are using a specific set of components here, and these will change and adapt over time.
+We are using a specific set of components here, and these will change and adapt.
 Many of the tools we use are part of quickly-moving ecosystems, so we apologize in advance if you come across this in the future and struggle because some of these components are old and their APIs have changed.

 In addition, the author of this blog is a self-taught hacker type, someone who just plods along attempting to solve the specific problems he encounters.
 We make no attempt to argue that the solutions presented herein are the canonical, best answers to the some of the problems we encounter, and we encourage feedback if we err, which we likely will do, or if we misrepresent things, or suggest dangerous or careless practices.

+Moreover, this series attempts to be a soup-to-nuts set of articles on building and deploying a Haskell/Elm application, and it covers so much territory that it will likely get stuff wrong.

 Please file an issue on the [simpleservantblog repo](https://github.com/pellagic-puffbomb/simpleservantblog) with any problems you come across or with any suggestions or corrections.